"Considered the most unique park, combining natural beauty and solitude"

 Warm up to the cozy fireplaces at the ski lodge after skiing or snowshoeing through the trails.
 Snowmobile trails are marked.
 Magic Carpet for downhill skiing and snowboarding is open Wednesday-Friday 3:00PM - 7:00PM and Saturday/Sunday/Holidays 10:00AM - 7:00PM when conditions allow.
 For winter sports/ activities updates, please check the Winter Sports page daily.

 Josiah Emery owned 175 acres of land in the Town of Aurora; his descendants lived and worked on this land for over one hundred years.
 In 1925, The Parks Commission purchased the land from Helen B. Emery, forming Emery Park.
 Emery Park had an abundance of attractions from the beginning- a rock garden, an amphitheater (original capacity 600), formal gardens, stone arch footbridge and Emery Inn (Est. 1926, used as a museum & restaurant but was the former home of the Emery family).
 The Park contains sixty-nine structures, 95% of the structures built during or before 1935.
 Emery Park has evolved into a 457.5-acre park.

 Make your shelter/building reservation online or call (716) 858-8355 from 8:00 to 3:45 weekdays.

 View shelters at this park *Please be advised that several shelters have been re-numbered for 2023.
-Please check the chart carefully to ensure you are renting the shelter that you want.
+Please check the chart and maps carefully to ensure you are renting the shelter that you want.